adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP24CERT1
 Certificate of less than one academic year in Liberal Arts And Sciences, General Studies And Humanities.
-Cert. less than one academic yr in Liberal Arts & Sciences, General Studies & Humanities.
+Cert. <1 academic yr in Liberal Arts & Sciences, General Studies & Humanities.

 CIP24CERT2
 Certificate of at least one but less than two academic years in Liberal Arts And Sciences, General Studies And Humanities.
-Cert. at least one but less than two academicyrs in Liberal Arts & Sciences, General Studies & Humanities.
+Cert. >1<2 academicyrs in Liberal Arts & Sciences, General Studies & Humanities.

 CIP24ASSOC
 Associate degree in Liberal Arts And Sciences, General Studies And Humanities.
 Assoc. deg. in Liberal Arts & Sciences, General Studies & Humanities.

 CIP24CERT4
-Award of more than two but less than four academic years in Liberal Arts And Sciences, General Studies And Humanities.
+Award of at least two but less than four academic years in Liberal Arts And Sciences, General Studies And Humanities.
-Award more than two but less than four academicyrs in Liberal Arts & Sciences, General Studies & Humanities.
+Award >2<4 academicyrs in Liberal Arts & Sciences, General Studies & Humanities.

 CIP24BACHL
 Bachelor's degree in Liberal Arts And Sciences, General Studies And Humanities.